chuckremes/ruby-io/README.md

 * Hook up Error Policy for return codes and exceptions
 * Modify all methods to return a Result object instead of an array or hash
 * Initial IO::Transpose wrapper implementation
-* Sketch out remaining class inheritance and put in stubs (UDP, Pipe, FIFO/NamedPipe, IOCTL, TTY, StringIO)
+* Sketch out remaining class inheritance and put in stubs (UDP, Pipe, RAW, FIFO/NamedPipe, IOCTL, TTY, StringIO, Stat, Utils)
 * Stub Error/Exception hierarchy
 * Provide hooks for tracking IO statistics like bytes read/written; define API
+* Change Platforms module to POSIX?
+  ** Should consider also supporting some functions that are platform-specific in its own namespace.
+Thinking of #writev and copy_file_range(2) which are not part of POSIX.

+## Longer Term Fixes
+* Ruby bug https://bugs.ruby-lang.org/issues/9664 prevents a fiber that has ever been transferred from yielding or resuming.
+This makes supporting Enumerators impossible.
+Generally speaking, it makes supporting any other Fiber-aware code very problematic because most code in the wild uses yield/resume instead of transfer.

 ## Philosophy
 The current Ruby IO classes are over 20 years old.
 As a result, they suffer from a few shortcomings.
 This project hopes to resolve several issues with the current classes.